-- Manager of HSSE Transportation - Direct Supervisor of affected individual

-Ш I Senior HR Business Partner will assist direct supervisor to provide Critical Incident Stress Debriefing support for those sequestered and direction to further mental health assistance 0 Some independent contractors may not have a head office.
-In such cases, the Vice President of Pipeline Operations is responsible for assisting the police in next-of-kin notifications, as if the contract person were an employee. ass Pip nior level of management and the most senior IPL field representative; will sist the police as required.
-If possible, ask that notification back to Interveline regarding the notification having been completed to the next of kin soccurred.
-A Human Resources representative or designate will be assigned to be the primary contact with the next of kin.
-The Support Team will be prepared to offer support and assistance to the next of kin in the short term.
-(Transportation, alternative accommodation, reimbursements for daily expenses, etc.) The assigned Human Resources representative or designate will keep families informed of activities such as: 0 Identifying the contact person for benefits and insurance information 0 Return of personal belongings 0 Distribution of final paycheck 0 Return of IPL property (e.g. keys, laptop computers, cell phones, etc.) 0 Grieving relatives/friends may contact decedent's colleagues and/or supervisors for information.
+If an incident of this nature occurs or is suspected contact your supervisor immediately, as per the Injury Response procedure in the Emergency Response Plan.
+If they cannot be reached call the next supervisory level until someone is reached.
+Supervisory will sequester those on scene or directly involved as appropriate and inform them that no communication regarding the casualty is to take place Supervisory will contact Vice President of Pipeline Operations or virtually) that will consist of at a minimum of: The Senior Human Resources Business Partner for Transportation Pipelines The Manager of Corporate Communications Associate General Counsel Manager of HSSE Transportation Direct Supervisor of affected individual ☐ Senior HR Business Partner will assist direct supervisor to provide Critical Incident Stress Debriefing support for those sequestered and direction to further mental health assistance ☐ If the incident involves contract personnel, the Vice President of Pipeline Operations will inform the contractor's management who, in turn, will be responsible for assisting police in notifying the next-of-kin.
+Some independent contractors may not have a head office.
+In such cases, the Vice President of Pipeline Operations is responsible for assisting the police in next-of-kin notifications, as if the contract person were an employee. ☐ Senior level of management and the most senior IPL field representative; will assist the police as required.
+If possible, ask that notification back to Inter Pipeline regarding the notification having been completed to the next of kin has occurred. ☐ A Human Resources representative or designate will be assigned to be the primary contact with the next of kin. ☐ The Support Team will be prepared to offer support and assistance to the next of kin in the short term.
+(Transportation, alternative accommodation, reimbursements for daily expenses, etc.) ☐ The assigned Human Resources representative or designate will keep families informed of activities such as: Identifying the contact person for benefits and insurance information Return of personal belongings Distribution of final paycheck Return of IPL property (e.g. keys, laptop computers, cell phones, etc.) Grieving relatives/friends may contact decedent's colleagues and/or supervisors for information.
 Refer all questions regarding the decedent's employment status (e.g. personal belongings, paycheck, benefits, etc.) to Human Resources.
 Refer questions about the work-related cause of death to the Manager of HSSE for Transportation.
-0 The supervisor shall box up belongings and deliver them to the HR representative for distribution to the appropriate next of kin.
+The supervisor shall box up belongings and deliver them to the HR representative for distribution to the appropriate next of kin.
 This step will ensure that the correct next of kin receives the belongings.
-Do no t: Do not allow family members or friends direct access to the affected individual office, locker, or other workplace storage areas.
-No discussion is to take place regarding the name(s) of the affected individual in a public setting or via a means of communication that is not private.
-Avoiding use of the individuals name where possible and use it only where necessary.